Construction Adjudication: Styles & Wood Case Study

 In the circumstances of this case, an adjudicator's decision in favour of Bresco, a company in insolvent liquidation facing a separate cross-claim, will not be capable of being enforced.
 That would make the adjudication an exercise in futility.

 S&W brought enforcement proceedings before the Courts which were heard in a summary judgment hearing on 4 September 2020 before HHJ Parfitt (the Hearing).
-Mr Riaz Hussain QC represented the Joint Administrators of S&W (instructed by Myerson Solicitors LLP), and Mr Thomas Crangle represented GECIF (instructed by Dentons UK and Middle East LLP).
+Mr Riaz Hussain QC represented the Joint Administrators of S&W (instructed by Myerson Solicitors), and Mr Thomas Crangle represented GECIF (instructed by Dentons UK and Middle East LLP).

 Security for the decision sum was offered by way of an undertaking from S&W’s Joint Administrators to ringfence the sums awarded for a period and an ATE policy providing cover for an adverse costs award in any final determination proceedings.